.

 Brassicas

-Now is a good time to think of our winter harvest.
-Late brassicas should be sowed indoors now so that they are ready to plant out when the first spring vegetables like spinach, peas or lettuce have been harvested.
+May is a good time to think of our winter harvest.
+Late brassicas should be sown indoors at this stage of the season so that they are ready to plant out when the first spring vegetables like spinach, peas, or lettuce have been harvested.

 Lettuce